A guide to Labour Party anti-Semitism claims

 - requiring higher standards of behaviour from Israel than other nations

-Mr Corbyn proposed a longer additional statement - which would have allowed criticism of the foundation of the state of Israel as racist - but this was not accepted by the party's ruling executive.
+Mr Corbyn proposed a longer additional statement - which would have allowed criticism of the foundation of the state of Israel as a racist endeavour - but this was not accepted by the party's ruling executive.

-'English irony' video
+The 'English irony' video

-Mr Corbyn faced criticism in August 2018 after a video emerged in which he said a group of British Zionists had "no sense of English irony".
+Mr Corbyn faced criticism in August 2018 after a video emerged on the Daily Mail website of a 2013 clip in which he said a group of British Zionists had "no sense of English irony".

 Mr Corbyn said he had used the term "Zionist" in an "accurate political sense and not as a euphemism for Jewish people".